What are your payment options?

 Our glass splashbacks are 6mm toughened glass so that they can be used behind electric or gas hobs and Aga's They are extremely robust and very safe.
-All of our glass is toughened to meet British and European Safety Standard BS EN 12150.
+All of our glass, with the exception of the mirror glass, is toughened to meet British and European Safety Standard BS EN 12150.

 How are the edges finished?